The Greater Newark Sustainable Farming Practices and Local Entrepreneurship Program

 July 2022 — Participant verified for program!

 The project PI and 2 Co-PIs and 5 workshop trainers will meet to discuss the participants and details for the workshops and logistics for the resources/materials needed for the trainings and the design of the training area.
-Orientation materials (including schedules) sent out via email to participants.
+Orientation materials (including schedules) will be sent out via email to participants.

 Status: Completed